 - Risk-taking: to ‘just do it’ in the face of an unclear result

 By developing the above traits, a person is more likely to be able to adapt and take advantage of opportunities as they arise.
 If one is narrowly focused only on direct achievement and being competent in their narrow area of focus, they are unlikely to even recognize opportunities when they are presented, let alone seize upon them.

-I’ve always associated this type of behavior with Professor Edward de Bono’s (1) concept of lateral thinking – the ability to solve problems through an indirect and creative approach.
+I’ve always associated this type of behavior with Professor Edward de Bono’s concept of lateral thinking – the ability to solve problems through an indirect and creative approach.
 Lateral thinking is about reasoning that is not immediately obvious and about ideas that may not be obtainable by using only traditional step-by-step logic.
 It’s akin to the classic “nine dots” puzzle.

 Q. Connect the dots by drawing four straight, continuous lines that pass through each of the nine dots, and never lifting the pencil from the paper.